Divyasree1405/Fake-Job-Post-Prediction/README.md

 # Fake-Job-Post-Prediction
 ML-based system to detect fake job postings using text classification

+# Fake Job Post Prediction

-This project focuses on identifying fake job postings using machine learning and natural language processing techniques.
+This project aims to identify and classify fake job postings using machine learning and natural language processing techniques.
+It helps in reducing online recruitment fraud by analyzing job post content and patterns.

 ## Technologies Used
 - Python
 - Pandas, NumPy
 - Scikit-learn
-- NLP (Text preprocessing, TF-IDF)
-- Machine Learning models
+- Natural Language Processing (NLP)
+- TF-IDF Vectorization

-## Description
+## Project Description
-The model analyzes job post descriptions and classifies them as real or fake based on textual patterns and learned features.
+The system processes job post descriptions, performs text preprocessing, and applies machine learning models to classify job postings as real or fake based on learned features from historical data.

+## Key Features
+- Text preprocessing and feature extraction
+- Machine learning–based classification
+- Detection of potentially fraudulent job postings

 ## Outcome
-- Built a classification model to detect fraudulent job postings
+- Built a working ML model for fake job post detection
-- Improved awareness of online recruitment fraud
+- Gained hands-on experience with NLP and text classification

+## Use Case
+This project can be useful for job portals, recruiters, and job seekers to identify suspicious or fraudulent job postings.